Spidey Sense: Jeff Dunn Discusses Spritual Insights from the Spider-Man Movies

 Jeff Dunn: Right, we look at the three where Tobey Maguire plays Spider-Man.

 CW: The line from those films, "With great power comes great responsibility" is now burned into all of our brains.
 Is this a Christian principle, and how so?

 JD: Yes, it is.
-And the verse that comes to mind with me is, "to whom much is given, much will be required."
+And the verse that comes to mind with me is, "Luke 12:48."
 So, with great power comes great responsibility.
-Also, then we look in James where James tells us, Hey, don't get too excited to be a teacher or a leader because those who are leaders, there is more required of them.
+Also, then we look in James where James tells us, Hey, James 3:1 or a leader because those who are leaders, there is more required of them.
 So when we are given much, much is required of us.

 Peter Parker was given this great power, and thus he had a responsibility.
 Of course, that line was given after he failed to exercise that responsibility.
 And look what happened after he failed to exercise that responsibility—his uncle was shot and killed.